muritane/coordination-architecture/excecutional_literacies.md

 ## Dependency Structure

-These literacies are **not independent**.
+Executional literacies are **not independent**.

 Lower-layer collapse destabilizes higher layers,
 which then become narrative-driven, moralized, or performative.

-A typical dependency ordering:
+A typical collapse sequence under pressure:

 1. Foundational executional literacy
 2. Constraint literacy